 “We have worked with clients on data privacy for years by following new developments and staying ahead of the curve.
 The formalization of this practice group provides our clients with a seamless, experienced team that is focused on these issues and committed to delivering efficient, results-driven service in each engagement,” said Rogers.

-Members of the Privacy and Data Security Practice Group are located in Balch offices across the Southeast and include: Bruce Barze, David Burkholder, Greg Butrus, Chase Espy, Allen Estes, Stephen Gidiere, Geremy Gregory, Alex Khoury, Todd Lowther, Kevin McNamee, Brad Neighbors, Brant Pettis, Tashwanda Pinchback Dixon, Brandon Robinson, Alan Rogers, Philip Sprinkle, Jeff Starling, William Stiers, Will Hill Tankersley, Spence Taylor, Leonard Tillman and Craig Williams.
+Members of the Privacy and Data Security Practice Group are located in Balch offices across the Southeast and include: Bruce Barze, Greg Butrus, Chase Espy, Allen Estes, Stephen Gidiere, Geremy Gregory, Alex Khoury, Todd Lowther, Kevin McNamee, Brad Neighbors, Brant Pettis, Tashwanda Pinchback Dixon, Brandon Robinson, Alan Rogers, Jeff Starling, Will Hill Tankersley, Spence Taylorand Leonard Tillman.